copyrite/LwotcMinimalText/XComGame.md

 * Can target both ally and enemy units.

 ## Ionic Storm
-Dash to a location, then deal damage in a radius around yourself.
-Additional damage and radius per Focus.
+Dash to a location, then deal damage in a {% IONIC_STORM_RADIUS_TILE %} tile range.
+Additional damage and range per Focus.
 Consumes all Focus.
 * Ionic Storm's base damage is doubled against Psionic units.
-* Focus on kills?
 * {% COOLDOWN %}
+* TODO: Focus on kills?

 ## Iron Curtain
 Attack enemies in a cone for 50% less base damage. -8 to target mobility on hit.